Global Access

 Global access studies

-This study explores the perspectives of caregivers, partners, and community influencers on a new pathway from preventing the vertical transmission of HIV.
-The study examines the potential acceptability and feasibility of using broadly neutralizing antibodies (bnAbs) to protect infants from HIV acquisition.
-Funder: USAID
+This study was designed to explore the perspectives of caregivers, partners, and community influencers on a new pathway for preventing the peri- and post-natal transmission of HIV.
+The study examined the potential acceptability, usability, and feasibility of administering broadly neutralizing antibodies (bnAbs) to protect infants from HIV acquisition.
+Due to termination of USAID funding, this study was halted in early 2025.
+We plan to publish and disseminate findings from this important study.

-DigiTapp aims to better understand the social networks of hidden at-risk populations and to understand their attitudes toward an HIV vaccine in the context of other emerging prevention options.
-A recently completed study conducted in partnership with YRGCARE, Humsafar, C-SHARP, and Final Mile sought to understand end-user preferences, drivers of choice, and pathways to uptake for HIV prevention products among populations disproportionately affected by HIV in India.
-Funder: USAID
+DigiTapp aimed to better understand the social networks of hidden at-risk populations and to understand their attitudes toward an HIV vaccine in the context of other emerging prevention options.
+This study was conducted in partnership with YRGCARE, Humsafar, C-SHARP, and Final Mile and sought to understand end-user preferences, drivers of choice, and pathways to uptake for HIV prevention products among populations disproportionately affected by HIV in India.
+Due to termination of USAID funding, this study was halted in early 2025.

-The Multisite Adolescent Girls and Young Women (MAGY) study also seeks to help researchers to understand the barriers to participation of adolescent girls and young women in future HIV prevention research, as well as product preferences and socio-behavioral factors to improve the eventual uptake of prevention products.
-Funder: USAID
+The Multisite Adolescent Girls and Young Women (MAGY) study sought to help researchers to understand the barriers to participation of adolescent girls and young women in future HIV prevention research, as well as product preferences and socio-behavioral factors to improve the eventual uptake of prevention products.
+Due to termination of USAID funding, this study was halted in early 2025.
+We plan to publish and disseminate findings from this important study.

 Learn more about our access work: